RCR-YPC/RCR-YPC/README.md

 ## Hi there 👋

+I'm Yash, product manager for iRefer working with the Royal college of Radiologists.

 <!--
 **RCR-YPC/RCR-YPC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.